ELEKTRONN/elektronn3/README.md

 Its focus is on HDF5 data loading/augmentation, training, monitoring and model evaluation.

-**elektronn3** is under active development and particularily well suited or 3D image data.
+**elektronn3** is under active development and particularily well suited for 3D image data.

 For a roadmap of planned features, see the ["enhancement" issues on the tracker](https://github.com/ELEKTRONN/elektronn3/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).